charan00000/PolicePatrolOptmization/README.md

 basic.geojson is a simple geojson representing a graph that's already in euler circuit form.
 When using it, make sure to set convert_to_graph_road_edges(has_road_names = False), as this graph doesnt have labeled road names.

+convert_to_py returns total distance of euelr circuit, which is used to determine eulerization effectiveness